elgrassa/Data-engineering-professional-certificate/README.md

 Used to run advanced SQL queries for gaining insight into price distributions and trends across different cities.

 ### 5. Cloud DBT
-Streamlined the transformation of data in the cloud.
-This included calculating medians, percentiles, and other statistics used in the visualizations.
+DBT Cloud was used to clean, test, and structure the transformed data.
+After CSV files were ingested into BigQuery, DBT Cloud executed modular SQL models to create curated tables with calculated fields such as medians, percentiles, and trends.
+This helped ensure consistency and reusability across all data transformations.

-Issue & Workaround:
+**Issue & Workaround:**
-During testing, Streamlit occasionally failed due to sync delays from us claster of dbt-cloud.
-To ensure a smooth experience, I opted to use pre-processed CSVs instead of live database queries.
-This made the app more stable and responsive without streamlit manual restarts.
+During testing, Streamlit occasionally failed due to sync delays from the US cluster of DBT Cloud.
+To avoid instability and manual restarts, I switched to using pre-exported CSVs for local analysis.
+This significantly improved performance and reliability.

 ### 6. Streamlit
 Serves as the frontend for the project, presenting the analyzed data through an intuitive and interactive dashboard.